mtrudel/thousand_island/README.md

 The `Handler` behaviour defines the interface that Thousand Island uses to pass `Connection`s up to the application level; together they form the primary interface that most applications will have with Thousand Island.
-Thousand Island comes with a few simple protocol handlers to serve as examples; these can be found in the [handlers](https://github.com/mtrudel/thousand_island) folder of the project.
+Thousand Island comes with a few simple protocol handlers to serve as examples; these can be found in the [handlers](https://github.com/mtrudel/thousand_island/tree/master/lib/thousand_island/handlers) folder of this project.

 ## Transports